ska-sa/spead2/doc/py-ibverbs.rst

 It is also possible to specify :envvar:`IBV_COMP_VECTOR` to override the completion channel vector from the default.

-Note that this environment variable is not currently available for senders.
+Note that this environment variable currently has no effect on senders.

 Sending
 -------